 You can access Riu de Jan by foot.
 The walk covers slopes over a few kilometres on a lightly paved road to get to this park reserve area.
 You can also go by car (there is unofficial parking near the bridge).

-At the first bridge you come to (less than 100 metres from the parking area), there is a place for barbecues and fires.
+At the first bridge, you come to (less than 100 metres from the parking area), there is a place for barbecues and fires.
 From here, several trails head higher into the mountains.
 They include refuges where you can spend the night.
-I think you have to get the key to unlock the doors from one of the nearby towns.
+I think you have to get the key to unlocking the doors from one of the nearby towns.
 Maybe Ransol?
 To be honest, I have no idea because we did not do this.

 Andorra has several valleys high in the mountains.
 Hiking around this area will bring you to some of those in the northeast area of the country.
 The province is known as Canillo.
 Here you will find wildlife such as birds and small animals, along with grazing cattle, sheep and horses.
 The farm animals that we came across were friendly enough.
 As always use caution around unknown animals.